jamis/jamis.github.io/_posts/2014-05-05-first-great-secret.md

 Fabian paused, glancing down the path to the right.
 It still looked identical to the other.
 "Just feeling sinister, I guess, sir."

 Basil raised an eyebrow.
 "You *are* droll today.
-But I must insist--*why left*?"
+But I must insist. *Why left*?"

 Fabian shrugged.
 "I just chose at random, sir.
-Both directions seemed equally suitable."
+Both directions seemed equally...ah...tempting."

 Basil nodded again.
 "At random, then.
 And when we arrive at the next branch in the path?
 What then?"

 Fabian frowned, surprised by the question.
 "I'll admit hadn't thought that far ahead, sir.
-I suppose I'll just look and see which path seems most--ah--tantalizing."
+I suppose I'll just look and see which path seems most tantalizing."
 He waggled his fingers expressively.

 Basil *tsked* and shook his head, setting his voluminous mustaches waving like foliage in a stiff wind.
 He pointed a finger dangerously at Fabian.
 "No, no, no!
 You've got to have a plan!
 Without a plan, you're nothing better than a mouse.
 Worse than a mouse!
 Here, now.
 Your first lesson.
 It's time to introduce you to algorithms."